saurav717/Chiba-Nishizeki/README.md

 |   15	|   Packing found	    |        	|                	|
 |   20	|   Packing found	    |       	|                	|

-## To find Triangles in a given dataset

-insert text here

-## Algorithm output with k = 5, 10, 15, 20

 After you execute one of the below commands in terminal, you will be prompted to select one of the two methods specified